-See links in Section 2.1.
-Through the Internet and support groups, patients are very knowledgeable about the side-effects of interferon, ribavirin, telaprevir, and boceprevir.
-While recognizing and appreciating their merits, they want to avoid all of these drugs as much as possible.
-While simeprevir is now publicly funded in BC and patients know it has fewer side-effects than the other protease inhibitors, few patients are taking it simply because it is still paired with interferon and ribavirin.
+Through the Internet and support groups, patients are very knowledgeable about the side-effects of interferon, ribavirin, telaprevir, and boceprevir (while simeprevir is now publicly funded in BC and patients know it has fewer side-effects than the other protease inhibitors, few patients are taking it simply because it is still paired with interferon and ribavirin.).
+While recognizing and appreciating their merits, they want to avoid all of these drugs (with the possible exception of simeprevir) as much as possible.

 The concept "current therapy" has become far more diversified over the last year, with patients getting treated quite differently according to genotype, their stage of liver disease, and whether they have private insurance or not.
 A large percentage of patients we come in contact with are being "warehoused", either by doctors or by themselves, simply rejecting the idea of taking current therapies, knowing vastly superior drugs are so close to being approved.
-Some of their voices: